Using Regular Expressions for Street Addresses

 Trust us when we say that in attempts to standardize/normalize address data using a regex, developers will find it to be more painful than it's worth.
 Plus, necessarily hardcoding various abbreviations, keywords, and misspellings will make your regular expression thousands of bytes long which becomes enormously inefficient to compile and execute.

 While extracting addresses from blocks of text is still a difficult task (modern parsers use complex NLP techniques), there are much easier ways to standardize, verify, and correct addresses.
 We may be biased, but the best way to do this is with a SmartyStreets API (test for free now).
 They're affordable, easy, and efficient.
 It doesn't rely on pattern matching, but rather employs our custom, systematic algorithm for parsing and interpreting address data.
-Checked against the USPS official file, verified addresses are guaranteed to be correct and valid.
+Checked against the USPS and other official files, verified addresses are guaranteed to be correct and valid.

 Sometimes your address data isn't spliced into components, and the whole address is on one line.
 Our APIs are capable of what we call freeform address processing to turn your single-line addresses into fully validated, componentized, and standardized addresses.
 Just submit the entire address into the street field of the API.